Even though some of the best sources for vitamin A are animal products, there are plenty of good vegan sources as well.

 The Best Vegan Sources of Vitamin A Per Serving

-The data in this table is for a typical serving of each food, and comes from the USDA (so it’s accurate).
+The data in this table is for a typical serving of each food, and comes from the USDA.

-I compiled data for over 120 whole foods, and these were the top 30 for vitamin A.
+I compiled data for over 120 whole foods, and these were the top 30 for vitamin A per 100 gram serving.

 Vitamin A is all about the vegetables, with a few fruits thrown in there.

-On top of that, other vegetables like sweet potatoes, carrots, and red bell peppers also have a lot of vitamin A.
+- Root vegetables – Other vegetables like sweet potatoes and carrots also have a lot of vitamin A.

-Finally, there are some fruits that have a good amount, like mangoes, cantaloupe, and apricots, although you may not have access to those year-round.
+- Certain fruits – Fruits aren’t great for vitamin A, but there are some fruits that have a good amount like mangoes, cantaloupe, and apricots.
+Depending on where you live, you may not have access to those year-round.